statgen/pheweb/etc/detailed-webserver-instructions.md

 Run `pheweb serve --open`.
 That command should either open a browser to your new PheWeb, or it should give you a URL that you can open in your browser to access your new PheWeb.
 If it doesn't, follow the directions for [hosting a PheWeb and accessing it from your browser](etc/detailed-webserver-instructions.md).

-- If port 5000 is already taken, choose a different port (for example, 5432) and run `pheweb serve --port 5432` instead.
+- If port 5000 is already taken, run `pheweb serve --open --port=5001` instead, or choose some other port.

 - If the server works but you can't open it in a web browser, you have two options:

   1. Option 1: Run PheWeb on the open internet.

      You need a port that can get through your firewall.
-80 or 5000 probably work.
+80 or 443 probably work.

-     - To use port 80 you'll need root permissions, so run something like  `sudo $(which python3) $(which pheweb) serve --port 80`.
+     To use port 80 or 443 you'll need root permissions.
+Run  `sudo $(which python3) $(which pheweb) serve --open --port=80`.

-     Then run `pheweb serve --guess-address` and open the two URLs it provides.
+     Then open the URLs that they suggest.

-  2. Option 2: Run PheWeb with the default settings, then use an SSH tunnel to connect to it from your computer.
+  3. Option 2: Run PheWeb with the default settings, then use an SSH tunnel to connect to it from your computer.

      For example, if you normally ssh with `ssh me@example.com`, then the command you should run (on the computer you're sitting at) is `ssh -N -L localhost:5000:localhost:5000 me@example.com`.

      Then open <http://localhost:5000> in your web browser.
 It should connect straight to port 5000 on the server through your ssh tunnel, allowing you to access your site.

+     Sometimes MacOS itself uses port 5000, so you might need to use a different port.